Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Introduction

 Recent advances in \gls{ml} and \gls{dl} demonstrate promising capabilities predicting imminent aggressive behavior in inpatient youths with autism.
-Studies have employed \gls{lr}, \gls{svm}, and \glspl{nn} to forecast aggressive behavior one to three minutes into the future using three minutes of prior real-time peripheral physiological data from wearable biosensors \cite{imbiriba2023wearable,10.1145/3240925.3240980,imbiriba2020biosensor}.
-While the results are promising, these methods do not estimate the probability of aggressive behavior onsets over longer future time windows and only utilize partial histories of physiological data and behavior onsets during prediction.
+Studies have employed \gls{lr}, \gls{svm}, and \glspl{nn} to forecast aggressive episodes one to three minutes into the future using three minutes of prior real-time peripheral physiological data from wearable biosensors \cite{imbiriba2023wearable,10.1145/3240925.3240980,imbiriba2020biosensor}.
+While the results are promising, these methods do not estimate the probability of onsets over longer future time windows and only utilize partial histories of physiological data and prior onsets during prediction.
 Forecasting larger future time windows requires modeling the physiological data autoregressively.
-Additionally, using only three minutes of prior physiological data and onset information disregards potentially valuable historical data.
+Additionally, using only three minutes of prior physiological and onset information disregards potentially valuable historical data.
 Enabling long-term and adaptable forecasting of aggressive behaviors could improve resource allocation and intervention planning for clinicians and caregivers who support autistic youths.

-This paper uses \glspl{tpp} to forecast the number of proximal aggressive behavior events over longer periods than currently explored in the literature.
-Unlike discrete-time representations commonly used in time series applications, \gls{tpp} modeling handles time between aggressive behaviors as random variables.
-This approach enables precise temporal modeling without requiring a fixed time window to aggregate events, which can introduce discretization errors \cite{xiao2017wasserstein}.
+This paper uses \glspl{tpp} to forecast the number of proximal aggressive behavior onsets over longer periods than currently explored in the literature.
+Unlike discrete-time representations commonly used in time series applications, \gls{tpp} modeling treats inter-onset times as random variables.
+This approach enables precise temporal modeling without requiring a fixed time window to aggregate onsets, which can introduce discretization errors \cite{xiao2017wasserstein}.
 Prior work has applied a discretized \gls{nhpp} model to analyze skin conductance responses alongside observed regulatory behaviors, identifying statistical differences in the physiological states of autistic youth \cite{chaspari2014non}.
 The study examined self, co-, and combined regulatory behaviors to assess dyadic physiological regulation patterns.
 However, it focuses on statistical hypothesis testing relating to observed interpersonal regulatory behaviors rather than modeling or predicting future behaviors.